InnovAIte-Deakin/AI-Prototyping-Lab---MedTech-Stream/README.md

-# ReportRx Monorepo
+# ReportX Monorepo

-ReportRx is an educational health explanations app.
+ReportX is an educational health explanations app.
 MVP stores no data and logs metadata only (no PHI or request bodies).
 This monorepo contains a Next.js frontend and a FastAPI backend with Docker Compose for local prod-like runs.

 ## Quickstart